pranshunagar01/carrentalproject/README.md

 ```

 ## Contributing
 Contributions are welcome!
-Please read the CONTRIBUTING.md file for details on our code of conduct, and the process for submitting pull requests to us.
+Feel free to open issues or submit pull requests.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support
 For support, please contact support@heliocrafts.com.